FreeClimbAPI/freeclimb-cli/docs/conferences.md

   -w, --waitUrl=waitUrl                      If specified, a URL for the audio file that provides custom hold music for
                                              the Conference when it is in the populated state.
 Otherwise, FreeClimb uses a system default audio file.
-This is always fetched using HTTP GET and is fetched just once &mdash; when the Conference is created.
+This is always fetched using HTTP GET and is fetched just once - when the Conference is created.
 ```

 _See code: [src/commands/conferences/create.ts](https://github.com/FreeClimbAPI/freeclimb-cli/blob/v0.2.2/src/commands/conferences/create.ts)_